-The Bank's Internal Auditor as well as the Bank's External Auditors are invited to attend meetings of the Audit & Risk Committee.
-Members of Senior Management, including, inter alia, the Chief Financial Officer, Risk Management officials and the Compliance Officer, are also invited to attend meetings as is deemed necessary by the Committee.
+The Bank's Head of Internal Auditor attends meetings of the Audit & Risk Committee.
+The Bank's External Auditors and members of Senior Management and others, including, inter alia, the Chief Executive Officer, Chief Financial Officer, Risk Management officials and the Compliance Officer, are also invited to attend meetings as is deemed necessary by the Committee.
 The Company Secretary acts as Secretary to the Audit & Risk Committee.